vaioic/OIC-78_Drosophila_Brain_Lesion_Quant/OIC-78_Report.md

 Because the images were manually annotated, the primary task was to measure the label image (lesion annotations).

 [Scikit-image](https://scikit-image.org), a python package for analyzing and quantifying images, was used for measuring the volume and surface area of the lesion annotations.
+The label values (Object IDs) and volume were acquired with the `skimage.measure.regionprops_table` module.
+Surface area was calculated with `skimage.measure.marching_cubes` and `skimage.measure.mesh_surface_area`.

 To calculate the Sphericity of the lesion annotations, the following equation was used:

 ($\pi$<sup>1/3</sup> * ( (6*Volume)<sup>2/3</sup>) ) / Surface Area

+The numerator is the surface area of a perfect sphere with the same volume as the object, the denominator is the surface area of the object.
+The more "wrinkled" the surface of the object, the larger the surface area leading to a smaller ratio value.
+Sphericity = 1 is a perfect sphere, closer to 0 means less perfect.

-[Pandas](https://pandas.pydata.org/docs/index.html), a python package for handling data frames, was used to export the final data frame of measurements as a csv.
+[Pandas](https://pandas.pydata.org/docs/index.html), a python package for handling data frames, was used to compile and export the final data frame of measurements as a csv.

 A Python script was written to quantify all images in an automated manner.